Maria Teresa of Savoy: Marriage

-Maria Teresa was beautiful, tall, regal with a noble and melancholic expression.
-Charles Louis, Prince of Lucca, was handsome and they were said to be the best looking royal couple of their time.
+Maria Teresa was tall and often considered beautiful and Charles Louis was said to be handsome.
 However they were mismatched.
 She was a deeply religious woman committed to her Catholic faith.
 Charles Louis lived largely for his own pleasure often ignoring his governmental responsibilities.
 They lived most of their married life apart from each other.
 "Even if there was no love", Charles Louis later commented, "there was respect".

 On 13 March 1824, Charles Louis' mother died, and he succeeded her as Duke Charles I of Lucca; Maria Teresa became Duchess of Lucca.
 Neglected by her husband who had numerous affairs, she turned increasingly towards religion and grew disdainful of court life and entertainments, to which her husband was attached.
 He sometimes dragged her in his travels and in 1829 she accompanied him visiting the court of Saxony.
 Their relationship, cold from the beginning, deteriorated quickly with time.

 Later life

 Eventually she retired completely from the court of Lucca, settling permanently first in Villa di Marlia and later to her villa at Pianore, where surrounded by priest and nuns, she dedicated her life to religion.
 After 1840 she lived in complete religious seclusion in Pianore.
 She was very attached to her own Sardinian family and lived a life dedicated to religion.
 She surrounded herself by her confessor and her homeopathic doctors.
 Her husband visited her but he commented that her weak intellect and lack of sensitivity "would enable her to live a century ".
 She had little influence over their son who, in 1845, married princess Louise Marie Thérèse d'Artois, a daughter of the Duke of Berry and the only sister of the French Legitimist pretender the Count of Chambord.

 On 17 December 1847, the Empress Marie Louise died, and, in accordance with the Congress of Vienna, Charles exchanged the duchy of Lucca for that of Parma, becoming Duke Charles II of Parma; Maria Teresa became Duchess of Parma but only for few months.
 The revolution broke out in March 1848.
 In March 1849 Charles abdicated as duke of Parma and was succeeded by their son, Charles III.

 Maria Teresa lived mostly at her villa at Viareggio, particularly after the assassination of her son in 1854.
 There she built a chapel as a memorial for her son.
 Later she lived in a villa in San Martino in Vignale on the hills just north of Lucca served only by her confessor and the administrator of the property.
 The villa is still called "Tenuta Maria Teresa" in her honor.
 There she died in 1879 as a result of cerebral arteriosclerosis.
 She was buried in the Verano cemetery in Rome, dressed in the habit of the Third Order of St. Dominic.